OpenShot/openshot-qt/doc/main_window.rst

 Keyboard Shortcuts
 ------------------
 Here is a list of the default keyboard shortcuts supported by OpenShot.
-You can configure these shortcuts in the Preferences dialog.
+You can configure these shortcuts in the Preferences window, which is opened by selecting :menuselection:`Edit --> Preferences` from the OpenShot menu bar.
+(On macOS, choose :menuselection:`OpenShot Video Editor --> Preferences`.)
 Learning a few of these shortcuts can save you a bunch of time!

 =========================  ============
 Shortcut                   Action